 - Are currently taking any other medications (prescription and over-the-counter), vitamins, or herbal supplements

 You should also contact your provider if you notice any signs of an allergic reaction to the medication, including chest pain or difficulty breathing.
 Docetaxel contains alcohol in amounts high enough to potentially impair your ability to drive or operate any machinery.
 It is important to limit any of these activities post-treatment until safe to continue.
 It is also important to consult the prescribing information for any other medications taken with docetaxel, including prednisone.

 Docetaxel is administered intravenously (IV), meaning through an injection into a vein.
 A typical injection of docetaxel takes about an hour to administer and is given once every 3 weeks.
 Your provider will determine the appropriate dosage and administration schedule for you, including your length of treatment, as well as the appropriate dosage and administration of any other medications taken with docetaxel, such as prednisone.
 It is important to follow your schedule exactly as instructed, and not to stop taking any accompanying medications on your own.
-The dose of your docetaxel can be adjusted as needed, and may need to be discontinued if your blood cell count is too low or if the side effects of treatment become too severe.1
+The dose of your docetaxel can be adjusted as needed, and may need to be discontinued if your blood cell count is too low or if the side effects of treatment become too severe.
+Patients should talk to their doctor if they have any questions, or if they have questions regarding their docetaxel regimen.1

 These are not all the possible side effects of docetaxel.
 Patients should talk to their doctor about what to expect with treatment with docetaxel.